sub0dha/FLi-Super-App/README.md

-Here’s a more polished and **professional README.md** for your **FLI Super - The Supermarket Web App**, including JWT authentication, discounts, and other important details you’d expect in a modern supermarket web app:

----

 # 🛒 FLI Super - The Supermarket Web Application

 Welcome to **FLI Super**, a modern and feature-rich supermarket web application designed to provide users with a seamless grocery shopping experience.
 From browsing products to making secure payments, FLI Super delivers a complete e-commerce solution for supermarkets.